finn-no/tech.finn.no/_posts/2016-06-17-splitting-up-a-storyboard.md

 Now, this resulted in compiler warnings like this:
 ![Incompatible pointer types](/images/2016-06-17-splitting-up-a-storyboard/incompatible.pointer.types.png)

-WTF?
+Double-you tee eff?
 Even though the UserAdListViewController class is annotated with the prefixed name, this doesn’t work.
 Since we practise zero-tolerance for warnings in our project, we needed to fix this.
 What about casting it to the class it’s supposed to return?
 Let’s give it a shot:
 ![Casting to prefixed classname](/images/2016-06-17-splitting-up-a-storyboard/casting.to.prefixed.classname.png)

 Warning gone!
 Now it HAS to work!
 Yes?